ZrH-Source/GitHub-Notifier/README.md

 GitHub Notifier source

-This project will work with a web server, using Goland, and will permit to pull automatically
+This project will work with a web server, using Golang, and will permit to pull automatically.